blogs banner

 Minimum Wages Ordinance, 1961

-The Minimum Wages Ordinance, 1961 sets minimum wage standards across all industrial and commercial establishments in Pakistan.
+The Minimum Wages Ordinance, 1961 sets wage standards, but today each province sets its own minimum wage levels annually, based on local economic conditions and cost of living.
 This law is vital for ensuring that workers receive fair compensation for their labor, protecting them from exploitation and helping to alleviate poverty among working-class families.

 Payment of Wages Act, 1936